Genus-one complex quantum Chern--Simons theory: Identifications of the connections on the moduli spaces

 \begin{proof} By~\eqref{eq:dual_HW_connection}, if $\psi$ is a smooth $\mathcal{T}$-family of $\mathcal{K}_{0}$-equivariant sections on $\mathcal{A}_{0}$ and $\psi_{0} \in \mathcal{S}'$ is a fixed test function we have that

 for every \emph{real} tangent vector $V$ on $\mathcal{T}$.
-Since $\psi$ is bounded, uniformly in $\tau$ up to restricting to appropriate open subsets of $\mathcal{T}$, and the same applies to its derivatives along the direction of $V$.
+Again by compactness of $\mathcal{M}_{\fl}$, $\psi$ is bounded, uniformly in $\tau$ up to restricting to appropriate open subsets of $\mathcal{T}$, and the same applies to its derivatives along the direction of $V$.
 By dominated convergence then